link1905/system-design-101/content/docs/design-patterns/distributed-transaction/blocking-protocols.md

 cohorts can communicate mutually to reach a consensus:

 - If **at least one** cohort has received the `PreCommit` request from the coordinator:
-This implies that all cohorts must have voted `Yes` in the prepare phase (otherwise the coordinator would have sent an `Abort`).
+This implies that all cohorts must have voted `Yes` in the prepare phase.
 Therefore, the cohorts can safely decide to commit the transaction.
 - If **no** cohort has received a `PreCommit` request:
-This indicates that the transaction was likely aborted by the coordinator (due to a `No` vote or coordinator failure before sending `PreCommit`).
+This indicates that the transaction was likely aborted by the coordinator.
 Thus, the transaction is aborted.

 Let's consider coordinator crashes during 3PC: